By Ryan Foley

 “Come on, Foley!” the voice in my head said, “Focus on your points.”

 “We’re almost there, Foley.
 Clear your throat and keep going.”

 I kept going, delivering my short presentation as best as I could without fear of sounding any worse than I already had.
-All I could do at that point was concentrate on what I saying, not how I was saying it.
+All I could do at that point was to concentrate on what I was saying, not how I was saying it.

 I’m sure that none of the 2,000-strong audience remembers my voice cracking that day.
 The presentation had apparently gone over well despite my voice issues.

 In retrospect, I did two things that day that helped drive down my anxiety, but there were two additional things I could have done to boost my confidence and poise.

 What I did I do well?

 I used my name instead of “I” in directive self-talk

 Since 2010, the work of psychologist Ethan Kross and other researchers has demonstrated that when we talk to ourselves using our names instead of “I” in stressful situations, we create a psychological distance that switches on self-control, clears our thinking, and enhances our performance (Weintraub, 2015).
 This is a mechanism we have had available to us since we were toddlers, talking our way through learning challenges the way adults would talk us through them.

 Don’t say: “I’m so nervous right now.
 I need to focus.
 I need to get through this!”